freenet/freenet-core/README.md

 ### Architecture

-A decentralized, scalable key-value store based on [small world routing](https://freenetproject.org/assets/papers/lic.pdf), in which values are arbitrary data we call *state*, and keys are *cryptographic contracts* that control the creation and modification of its associated state.
-Contracts are implemented in [Web Assembly](https://webassembly.org/).
-Any participant in the network can request a contract's state, and also *subscribe* to state changes.
+Locutus is built on a decentralized key-value store based on [small world routing](https://freenetproject.org/assets/papers/lic.pdf) - the same principle as the original Freenet.
+Keys in Locutus are cryptographic contracts specified in [Web Assembly](https://webassembly.org/).
+This contract controls what data may be associated with the contract, and the circumstances under which this data may be updated.

+A contract's value may be retrieved by any peer in the network, or it can be subscribed to such that subscribers are notified immediately if there is any change in the contract's state.

+This can be viewed as a distributed, decentralized database with extremely fine-grained access control mediated by cryptography.

 Locutus is implemented in Rust and will be available across all major operating systems, desktop and mobile.